 Surrogacy agency also strictly follow the medical screening process before commencing the surrogacy procedure to confirm the complete well-being of the surrogate.
-These screening test can help to assess the challenges in surrogacy for an individual candidate.
+These screening tests can help to assess the challenges in surrogacy for an individual candidate.

 In case of higher risks, the surrogacy agency cancels her name from the surrogate list to avoid unnecessary complications.

 Emotional challenges also a considerable factor for a potential surrogate.
-In the case of surrogacy, after close contact with fetus for nine months, an emotional bonding usually develops between the surrogate and the offspring.
-After delivery, gifting the child to intended parent is a big emotional challenge for a surrogate.
+In the case of surrogacy, after close contact with the fetus for nine months, an emotional bonding usually develops between the surrogate and the offspring.
+After delivery, gifting the child to the intended parent is a big emotional challenge for a surrogate.